Tunnel (2016 film): Plot

-Se-hyun is left with no choice but to sign the agreement to stop the rescue operation and resume construction of the Second Hado Tunnel, which had been postponed since the tunnel's collapse and that will almost certainly kill Jung-soo.
+Se-hyun is left with no choice but to sign the agreement to stop the rescue operation and resume construction of the Second Hado Tunnel, which had been postponed since the tunnel's collapse, and will almost certainly kill Jung-soo.
 As she signs the contract, she makes a tearful message on a radio to Jung-soo.
 In his last ditch attempt, Dae-kyung lowers himself through the drill hole using the sound detector to locate Jung-soo.
-Simultaneously, Jung-soo crawls back to Mi-na's car and sounds the horn, alerting Dae-kyung as he tries to stop the explosion, but the workers detonate the explosives planted inside the Second Hado Tunnel, and the resulting vibrations sent rubble raining down above and seemingly burying Jung-soo.
+Simultaneously, Jung-soo crawls back to Mi-na's car and sounds the horn, which is picked up by Dae-kyung's sound probe, but was too late for Dae-kyung to warn the workers from detonating the explosives, causing vibrations that sends rubble raining down on, and seemingly burying Jung-soo.

-Rescuers were able to dig through the tunnel, finally reaching the now barely-conscious Jung-soo along with Mi-na's pet dog after being trapped in the tunnel for 35 days.
-Dae-kyung, wanting to protect Jung-soo from the journalists as he is being carried on the stretcher, yells out a profanity speech to dissuade them from asking questions but Jung-soo nonetheless affirms praise for their operation.
-Dae-kyung is subsequently sent on a desk job.
+Rescuers were able to dig through the tunnel, finally reaching the now barely conscious Jung-soo along with Mi-na's pet dog after being trapped in the tunnel for 35 days, having narrowly avoided being crushed by falling debris.
+Dae-kyung, repeating Jung-soo's words to the surrounding politicians and press, lets out a profanity laden exclamation to back off.
+Jung-soo nonetheless affirms praise for the rescue operation, though Dae-kyung is subsequently made to write a report for public profanity.
 Jung-soo, now recovered from his injuries, sits in the passenger seat as Se-hyun drives through the tunnel, emerging out into the sunlight much to his relief.